hsnT9SHtAGynt/Dataset-Bias-Investigation/Project Overview.md

 Experiments on a combined **TinyImageNet + CIFAR-100** dataset, training **ResNet-18** for 273-class semantic classification, achieve ~2% improvement in classification accuracy; training **ViT-B/32** under the same setting yields a smaller gain of ~0.5%.

 (Note: Reported values are
-from individual runs—due to stochastic training variability, results of both loss and accuracy can fluctuate by about ±1%.)
+from individual runs—due to stochastic training variability, results of accuracy can fluctuate by about ±1%.)

 While the approach suppresses both semantic and non-semantic components (despite only non-semantic suppression being desirable), **fortunately, in this setting, the non-semantic component is dominant**.